 Even though legumes contain fiber that helps support the good bacteria in your gut, the cons can outweigh the pros in people with blood sugar issues.
 The starch content in beans can further throw off blood sugar, and the phytate and lectin proteins can continue to drive inflammation.
 I often see this as a common problem for people with blood sugar issues who eat a plant-based diet since they typically rely on legumes as a main source of protein.

 8. Forgetting about natural medicines.

 It’s easy to focus on what not to eat rather than what you should be eating.
 There are many next-level food medicines that contain powerful compounds that aid in regulating blood sugar.
-Cinnamon contains a bioflavonoid called proanthocyanidin that has been shown to reduce blood sugar levels and triglycerides by altering insulin-signaling activity in fat cells.
-Other studies have found that EGCG found in green tea also works to stabilize blood sugar.
+Cinnamon contains a bioflavonoid called proanthocyanidin that has been shown2 to reduce blood sugar levels and triglycerides by altering insulin-signaling activity in fat cells.
+Other studies3 have found that EGCG found in green tea also works to stabilize blood sugar.
 Take advantage of their benefits by loading up on these throughout your day.

 9. Downplaying adaptogens.

 I can’t not mention my all-time favorite healing tool, adaptogens.
 These powerful plant and herb medicines do wonders for helping restore balance in various areas of your health—blood sugar included.
-Research shows that American ginseng berry juice can help to normalize blood sugar levels and improve glucose tolerance in just 10 days.
+Research4 shows that American ginseng berry juice can help to normalize blood sugar levels and improve glucose tolerance in just 10 days.

-The adaptogenic mushroom reishi can also lower blood sugar by down-regulating alpha-glucosidase, the enzyme that works to break down starch into sugar.
+The adaptogenic mushroom reishi can also lower blood sugar by down-regulating5 alpha-glucosidase, the enzyme that works to break down starch into sugar.
 Try adding both of these into your meal plan for some powerful blood sugar regulation.